2021–22 Ottawa Senators season: Team business

 In July 2021, the team hired Pierre McGuire as senior vice president of player development.
 McGuire, who had most recently been a broadcaster with the NHL on NBC, had previously been an assistant coach with the Senators.
-In August 2021, the Senators announced their new East Coast Hockey League affiliation with the Atlanta Gladiators.
+In August 2021, the Senators announced their new ECHL affiliation with the Atlanta Gladiators.

-Owner Eugene Melnyk passed away on March 28, 2022, due to an unspecified illness.
+Owner Eugene Melnyk died on March 28, 2022, due to an unspecified illness.
 In statements in recent years, Melnyk had said that he planned to leave the team to his two daughters Olivia and Anna, when he had been asked if he intended to sell the team, although there has been speculation about ownership changes.
 The team added an 'EM' patch on the jersey for the rest of the season.

 In April 2022, the club announced a joint proposal with the Ottawa Sports and Entertainment Group to host the 2023 IIHF World Junior Hockey Championships in Ottawa.

 The National Capital Commission (NCC) resumed the process to redevelop the LeBreton Flats overall site, reserving the site of an arena and asking for preliminary bids on the arena site separately.
 After a February 2022 deadline to submit bids, the NCC announced that it had received several bids for the site.
 Local media speculated that the Senators were actively pursuing a bid, authorized by Melnyk shortly before his death.
 In June 2022, the NCC accepted the Senators' proposal for a new downtown arena and mixed-use development as part of the Lebreton Flats redevelopment.
 The team will lease the land for their development.
 Construction is not expected before 2024 after a leasing agreement is finalized and municipal review of the project is completed.
 The lease agreement is expected to be put in place by autumn of 2023.